seezee/WP-FOFT-Loader/readme.md

 == Upgrade Notice ==

-= 1.0.23 =
+= 1.0.24 =
+* 2019-06-19
+* Bugfixes: fixed typos in output CSS
+* Separated Stage 1 and Stage 2 CSS in CSS screen
-* 2019-06-18
+* Added Documentation screen
-* Use HTMLPurifier & CSSTidy to sanitize user input custom CSS
+* Major edits to body copy
+* Removed internationalization where it’s not needed

 [//]: # (REMEMBER to update the Stable tag and copy all changes to readme.txt!)